Components of the TFS data warehouse

 Measures are values taken from the operational data.
 For example, Total Churn is a measure that indicates the number of source code changes in the selected changesets.
 Count is a special measure in that it can be implicit, as long as there is one record for every item that is counted.
 The measures defined in a fact table form a measure group in the cube.

-For more information about the facts, dimensions, and measures in the data warehouse, see Perspectives and Measure Groups Provided in the Analysis Services Cube for Team System.
+For more information about the facts, dimensions, and measures in the data warehouse, see Perspectives and measure groups provided in the Analysis Services cube for Visual Studio.

 Fact tables are a good source of information for reports that show the current state of affairs.
 However, to report on trends for data that changes over time, you need to duplicate the same data for each of the time increments that you want to report on.
 For example, to report on daily trends for work items or test results, the warehouse needs to retain the state of every item for each day.
 This allows the data cube to aggregate the measures by day.
 The cube aggregates both data from the underlying star schema and time data into multidimensional structures.